seanmckinley/purest/README.md

 ```

 ## API options
+First: Authentication and session management is handled behind the scenes, you just need to supply your username/password in the configuration block (as shown in the example above).
+That's it.

-The various class methods of this gem turn the provided options into HTTP parameters, and are
+Second: The various class methods of this gem turn the provided options into HTTP parameters, and are
 named accordingly.
 For instance, ```Purest::Volume.get({:snap => true})``` translates
 to http://purehost.yourdomain.com/api/1.11/volume?snap=true.
 For a full list
 of options for a given class, Pure provides good documentation at: